 But if menstrual cups take you out of your comfort zone, you still have a way to make your intimate hygiene more sustainable.
 Reusable pads or menstrual underwear are environmentally friendly options.

 Father’s hygiene: paper and sugarcane

 It does sound like a strange indie song title, but there’s a reason for the mash-up.
-All around the world, you can now buy toilet paper made from fibers of sugarcane bagasse.
-To minimise plastic use, the vegetable fibers can be used to make office paper or biodegradable cups – which will be able to handle your piping hot expresso as well as your favorite latte.
+All around the world, you can now buy toilet paper made from fibres of sugarcane bagasse.
+To minimise plastic use, the vegetable fibres can be used to make office paper or biodegradable cups – which will be able to handle your piping hot espresso as well as your favourite latte.